ably77/kubernetes-labs/Lab 3 - Killing Node.md

 dcos task exec -it etcd-0-peer kill -9 3
 ```

-### Kill a Kubelet
+### Lab 3b: Kill a Kubelet
 Next, lets kill a Kubernetes node to observe auto-healing capabilities:

-First we need to identify the kube-node-0 PID value.
+**Step 1:** First we need to identify the kube-node-0 PID value.
 Enter etcd PID value associated with the cmd: `sh -c ./bootstrap --resolve=false 2>&1  chmod +x kube`: In the example below the etcd PID value is 3:

 ```
 $ dcos task exec -it kube-node-0-kubelet ps ax